 – Mention today’s blog post on YOUR blog so all the readers of your blog can be educated on this important topic.
 Feel free to link to this post.

 – Link to this article in my internet safety series which speaks about these scams.

-- Ask me via email to guest post on your blog on the topic of scams to help educate your readers.
+– Ask me via my contact page to guest post on your blog on the topic of scams to help educate your readers.

 – Let the readers of your blog know about the Scam-O-Matic – a web form which can look at an email and tell you if the email looks like a known scam.
 Is this email a scam?
 Ask the Scam-O-Matic –